Conditions for Striking Off Company

 A period of one month is given in the Striking-Off Notice to anyone who may wish to raise any objection to the application.

-After the three months have expired, a final notification will be made stating that the company has been struck-off the register.
+After the two months have expired, a final notification will be made stating that the company has been struck-off the register.
 The date that the company is struck-off will also be stated in the final notification.

 Engage Our Service